ylin1992/casting-server-api/README.md

     "success": true
 }
 ```
-Now if we check movie #8, we can find that actor #11 is added into movie #8's "actors" field
+Now if we check movie #8, we can find that actor #11 is added into movie #8's "actors_id" field
 ```
 curl https://casting-api-elin92.herokuapp.com/actors/8
     -H 'Authorization: Bearer {YOUR_TOKEN}'